Comoros - KM - COM - COM - Africa

 Background

-For centuries prior to colonization in the 19th century, the archipelago of the Comoros in the Indian Ocean, served as a key node in the maritime trade networks that connected the Middle East, India, and eastern African regions.
-Composed of the islands of Anjouan, Mayotte, Moheli, and Grande Comore, Comoros spent most of the 20th century as a colonial outpost until it declared independence from France on 6 July 1975.
-Residents of Mayotte, however, voted to remain in France, and the French Government has since classified it as a French Overseas Department.
-Since independence, Comoros has weathered approximately 20 realized and attempted coups, mostly between 1975 and 2000, resulting in prolonged political instability and stunted economic development.
-In 2002, President AZALI Assoumani became the first elected president following the completion of the Fomboni Accords, in which the islands of Grande Comore, Anjouan, and Moheli reached an agreement whereby the presidency would rotate among the islands every five years.
+Since independence, Comoros has weathered approximately 20 successful and attempted coups, mostly between 1975 and 2000, resulting in prolonged political instability and stunted economic development.
+In 2002, President AZALI Assoumani became the first elected president following the completion of the Fomboni Accords, in which the islands of Grande Comore, Anjouan, and Moheli agreed to rotate the presidency among the islands every five years.
 This power-sharing agreement also included provisions allowing each island to maintain its local government.
-AZALI stepped down in 2006 and President Ahmed Abdallah Mohamed SAMBI was elected as president from Anjouan.
-In 2007, Mohamed BACAR effected Anjouan's de-facto secession from the Union of the Comoros, refusing to step down when Comoros' other islands held legitimate elections in July.
-The African Union (AU) initially attempted to resolve the political crisis by applying sanctions and a naval blockade to Anjouan, but in March 2008 the AU and Comoran soldiers seized the island.
+In 2007, Mohamed BACAR effected Anjouan's de-facto secession from the Union of the Comoros, refusing to step down when Comoros' other islands held legitimate elections.
+The African Union (AU) initially attempted to resolve the political crisis with sanctions and a naval blockade of Anjouan, but in 2008, the AU and Comoran soldiers seized the island.
 The island's inhabitants generally welcomed the move.
-In May 2011, Ikililou DHOININE won the presidency in peaceful elections widely deemed to be free and fair.
-In closely contested elections in 2016, former President AZALI Assoumani won a second term, when the rotating presidency returned to Grande Comore.
-A referendum held in July 2018 - boycotted by the opposition parties - approved a new constitution that extended presidential term limits and abolished the requirement for the presidency to rotate between the three main islands.
-In August 2018, President AZALI formed a new government and subsequently ran and was elected president in March 2019.
-President AZALI was reelected in January 2024 in an election that was disputed by the opposition but validated by the Supreme Court.
+In 2011, Ikililou DHOININE won the presidency in peaceful elections widely deemed to be free and fair.
+In closely contested elections in 2016, AZALI won a second term, when the rotating presidency returned to Grande Comore.
+In 2018, a referendum -- which the opposition parties boycotted -- approved a new constitution that extended presidential term limits and abolished the requirement for the presidency to rotate between the three main islands.
+AZALI formed a new government later that year, and he subsequently ran and was reelected in 2019.
+AZALI was reelected again in January 2024 in an election that the opposition disputed but the Supreme Court validated.

 Environment - current issues